khushichadha100/Main-flow-services-nd-technologies/My task list data science README.md

 This task involves using the matplotlib library to visualize data.
 Responsibility:
 Create a bar chart and a line chart using Matplotlib to visualize data from a Pandas DataFrame.
 Customize the charts with labels, titles, and legends.

+TASK 4
+Description:
+This task involves performing exploratory data analysis on a dataset.
+Responsibility:
+Create visualizations to understand the distribution of variables, identify outliers, and check for correlations between variables.